-ZERUST® Corrosion Prevention Solutions.
-In the United States, NTIC markets its ZERUST® rust and corrosion inhibiting products and services, including its products designed for the oil and gas industry, principally to industrial users in the automotive, electronics, electrical, mechanical, military, retail consumer and oil and gas markets by a direct sales force and through a network of independent distributors, manufacturer's sales representatives and strategic partners.
-NTIC's technical service consultants work directly with the end users of NTIC's ZERUST® products to analyze their specific corrosion prevention needs and develop systems to meet their technical requirements.
+ZERUST[®] Corrosion Prevention Solutions.
+In the United States, NTIC markets its ZERUST[®] rust and corrosion inhibiting products and services, including its products designed for the oil and gas industry, principally to industrial users in the automotive, electronics, electrical, mechanical, military, retail consumer and oil and gas markets by a direct sales force and through a network of independent distributors, manufacturer's sales representatives and strategic partners.
+Prior to placing an order, NTIC's technical service consultants work directly with the end users of NTIC's ZERUST[®] products to analyze their specific corrosion prevention needs and develop systems to meet their performance requirements.

 Internationally, NTIC has entered into a series of joint ventures with foreign partners (either directly or through a holding company).
 NTIC receives fees for providing technical support, marketing assistance and other services to its joint ventures based primarily on the net sales of the individual joint ventures in accordance with the terms of the joint venture arrangements.
 Such services include consulting, legal, insurance, technical and marketing services.
-In China, NTIC sells its products and services through NTIC China, which in turn uses several distributors with dedicated sales personnel.
-NTIC recently formed a wholly-owned subsidiary in Mexico to conduct its business there.
+In China, NTIC sells its products and services through NTIC China.
+NTIC has a wholly-owned subsidiary to conduct its business in Mexico.

-With respect to the sales and marketing of ZERUST® rust and corrosion inhibiting products and services to the oil and gas industry, NTIC uses a combination of direct sales personnel, independent sales agents and its joint venture network.
-In addition, in an attempt to penetrate the oil and gas industry within certain markets more quickly, NTIC has entered into certain sales and marketing agency agreements with specific organizations that have existing long term relationships with key oil and gas industry clients.
+With respect to the sales and marketing of ZERUST[®] rust and corrosion inhibiting products and services to the oil and gas industry, NTIC uses a combination of direct sales personnel, independent sales agents and its joint venture network.
+In addition, in an attempt to penetrate the oil and gas industry within certain markets more quickly, NTIC has entered into various agreements with specific organizations that have existing long term relationships with key oil and gas industry clients.
 NTIC also engages in certain direct marketing activities to build its brand within the oil and gas industry, such as traditional advertising and direct mail campaigns and presence and participation at selected key trade shows and technical forums.
-NTIC continues to believe the sale of its ZERUST® corrosion prevention solutions to customers in the oil and gas industry will involve a long sales cycle, likely including a one-to multi-year trial period with each customer and a slow integration process thereafter.
+NTIC continues to believe the sale of its ZERUST[®] corrosion prevention solutions to customers in the oil and gas industry will involve long sales cycles, likely including multi-year trial periods with each customer and a slow integration process thereafter.

-Natur-Tec® Resin Compounds and Finished Products.
-In the United States, NTIC markets its Natur-Tec® resin compounds and finished products through a network of national and regional distributors and independent manufacturer's sales representatives and three NTIC direct sales employees as of August 31, 2016.
-Target customers for Natur-Tec® finished products include individual consumers and commercial and institutional organizations such as corporations and government agencies, and educational organizations such as universities and school districts.
+Natur-Tec[®] Resin Compounds and Finished Products.
+In the United States, NTIC markets its Natur-Tec[®] resin compounds and finished products through a network of national and regional distributors and independent manufacturer's sales representatives and two NTIC direct sales employees as of August 31, 2018.
+Target customers for Natur-Tec[®] finished products include individual consumers as well as commercial and institutional organizations such as corporations and government agencies, and educational organizations such as universities and school districts.
 NTIC is also targeting key national and regional retailers utilizing independent sales agents.
-Target customers for Natur-Tec® resin compounds include film extruders and injection molders who would purchase Natur-Tec® resin compounds to manufacture and sell their own finished biobased, and compostable end products, such as film, bags and cutlery.
+Target customers for Natur-Tec[®] resin compounds include film extruders and injection molders who would purchase Natur-Tec[®] resin compounds to manufacture and sell their own finished biobased and compostable end products, such as film, bags and cutlery.

-Internationally, NTIC uses Natur-Tec India, and its joint ventures and a network of international distributors to market its Natur-Tec® resin compounds and finished products.
-In November 2014, NTIC entered into an agreement with NatureWorks LLC for joint marketing and sales of Ingeo® based packaging solutions to customers in India.
-With recent Indian government mandates banning use of non-biodegradable plastics in certain types of food and consumer packaging, NTIC expects the market in India for bioplastic packaging solutions to grow substantially.
+Internationally, NTIC uses Natur-Tec India, and its joint ventures and a network of international distributors to market its Natur-Tec[®] resin compounds and finished products.
+In November 2014, NTIC entered into an agreement with NatureWorks LLC for joint marketing and sales of Ingeo[®] based packaging solutions to customers in India.
+With Indian government mandates banning the use of non-biodegradable plastics in certain types of food and consumer packaging, NTIC expects the market in India for bioplastic packaging solutions to continue to grow substantially.